Carbon farming Australia – Carbon Offset Projects

 Eligibility

 One of the first things you must consider when thinking about a carbon farming project is the eligibility of the carbon offsets project.
-The project must meet the below criteria as stated by the CER.
+The project must meet the below criteria as stated by the CER and see here for more information.

 Permanence Obligations